Does Moissanite Pass a Diamond Tester? What You Should Know

 Use advanced testers: Specialized testers for moissanite vs diamond exist.

 Visual inspection: Moissanite shows slightly more rainbow flashes than diamonds.
-For guidance on sparkle and visual assessment, see Does Moissanite Look Cheap?
-The Truth About Sparkle, Quality, and Perception.
+For guidance on sparkle and visual assessment, see Does Moissanite Look Cheap?.

 These steps ensure you know exactly what gemstone you’re buying.